Kfollen93/Mini-Reference-Guide/README.md

   To quote Microsoft: "A delegate is a type that represents references to methods with a particular parameter list and return type".
 Delegates allow methods to be passed as arguments.
 You can understand how to implement/use a delegate by following the three steps: Declaring, Instaniating, and Invoking. <br>
 <br>

-Continue to use examples from Microsoft, declaring a delegate looks like this:
+Continuing to use examples from Microsoft, declaring a delegate looks like this:
 ```cs
 public delegate void Del(string message);
 ```